 Energy: The Currency of the Universe

 Energy, as previously mentioned, is the ability to do work.
-Work, in physics, is defined as the force applied to an object that causes it to move a certain distance.
-The standard unit of energy in the International System of Units (SI) is the joule (J).
+In real terms, work, in physics, is defined as the force applied to an object that causes it to move a certain distance.
+Also, the standard unit of energy in the International System of Units (SI) is the joule (J).
 One joule is defined as the amount of work done when a force of one newton (N) moves an object one meter in the direction of the force.

 Kinetic Energy: This is the energy possessed by an object due to its motion.
 The formula for kinetic energy (KE) is: